 Any high school student can be a member.
-Currently, about 300 students from more than 20 high schools, participate in the B3 program.
+Currently, over 300 students from more than 20 high schools participate in the B3 program.
 Students are expected to attend meetings and complete community service projects with their teams throughout the year.
 Travel to our office and/or the surrounding neighborhoods may be necessary.

 Please visit our Join Us page for more details about applications and getting involved.

 Since the majority of our students live in Fairfield County, the B3 program is scheduled around our local public school calendar.
 Applications are accepted and processed during the summer months, and the first meeting takes place in August.
 Local service projects are scheduled throughout the year.
 The trip abroad occurs during spring vacations in February, March and April.
 Click here for our calendar.

 Students must complete local community service and attend team meetings throughout the year.
 Trips are typically nine days, including travel time.
 In addition, we ask that students help with our fundraising event in the spring, to which all B3 families and friends are invited.
 Prior to traveling with us, all participants must fulfill 6 hours of community service on local projects organized by B3.

 B3 has volunteered in many places, near and far.
 While local service projects are focused in southwestern Connecticut, our international projects take us a little farther from home.
 Since our founding in 1993, we’ve worked in some of the most overlooked communities in Nicaragua, Peru, Guatemala, Guyana, Ecuador, Tobago, Honduras, Chile, Dominican Republic, Cuba, Costa Rica, and Brazil.